Below is our pea timevine, covering over 160 years of pea research.

 Could pea seed products help defeat diabetes?

-Some pea seeds contain dietary starches that ‘resist’ digestion and evidence suggests that this resistant starch could help combat type 2 diabetes; a chronic health problem in the UK.
-Working with partners, the John Innes Centre has contributed their genetic understanding of pea seeds and starch mutations to help provide new insights.
+In the centenary of the Genetics Society, could pea seed products help defeat diabetes?
+Some pea seeds contain dietary starches that ‘resist’ digestion and evidence suggests that this resistant starch could help combat type 2 diabetes, a chronic health problem in the UK.
+Working with partners, the John Innes Centre has contributed their genetic understanding of pea seeds and starch mutations to help provide new insights to glucose responses in humans.